Fox Family Stories

 The Minsk Jewish birth registers as the surviving indexes show them: the books run through 1852, then nothing survives until 1861.
 The books for the 1850s, the ones that would carry the Heft births of Reva's generation, are among the missing years.

-I grew up knowing almost nothing about this side of the family beyond a maiden name on a couple of certificates.
-The research eventually mapped the Hefts of Minsk back several generations; it was the family Reva left behind at the turn of the century that seemed to vanish.
-It took one wrong photograph to find where part of it went.
-They were here the whole time, in Boston and New York, close beside Reva's family in record after record.
+I grew up knowing almost nothing about this side of the family, one maiden name on a couple of certificates.
+The research eventually mapped the Hefts of Minsk back several generations.
+It was the family Reva left behind around the turn of the century that seemed to vanish, and it took one wrong photograph to find where part of it went.
+They had been here the whole time, in Boston and in New York, one line over from Reva's family in record after record.

 1903